 Three credit unions stand out for business LOC products:

-Checking local credit union membership before applying anywhere else is not optional — it's the first step.
-Most Utah residents qualify for at least one major credit union, and the rate differential is substantial.
+Most Utah residents qualify for at least one major credit union.
+The rate differential is substantial.
 See our broader discussion at business line of credit Salt Lake City for lender-specific Salt Lake data.

 Common Mistakes Utah SMBs Make When Applying